Events Archive: 2023 | 2024 | 2025 | Upcoming Events

 Innisfree Garden Tour

-Public Welcome Paid Event Program/Speaker Presentation Nature Walk/Hike Public Restroom Free Public Parking
+Paid Event Public Welcome Program/Speaker Presentation Nature Walk/Hike Public Restroom Free Public Parking

 Join us for a visit to Innisfree Gardens located in Millbrook, NY.
 It is widely considered one of the ten best botanical gardens in the country, known for its iconic landscape, poetic design, and innovative nature-based land management.
 We meet at the garden and have a short presentation by Landscape Curator Kate Kerin to hear about the ecological-based methods used in design and maintenance that help support succession and another process that yields functional plant communities.
 The result is a poetic design and a resilient, biodiverse landscape with low capital and labor requirements.
 We will then tour the garden as a group to enjoy its seasonal highlights.
 After that, you’ll be free to explore on your own.